Contact

 Courses

-Use of reflection and refraction seismology to image the Earth's interior, with application to gas/oil and mineral exploration and environmental assessment; study of current technologies utilized to acquire, image and interpret 2D and 3D data sets.
+Use of reflection and refraction seismology to image the Earth's interior, including application to environmental assessment, mineral and hydrocarbon exploration, geothermal energy, and tectonics; study of current technologies used to acquire, image, and interpret 2D and 3D data sets.
 Real data sets and computer assignments will be used to produce seismic images of the subsurface.
-Prerequisite: PHYS 281 or 230, MATH 215 or 209 or 317.
+Prerequisite: MATH 215 or 209 or 315 or 317 or MA PH 351.

 GEOPH 531 - Geophysical Inverse Theory

 Quantitative methods to determine the physical properties of the Earth from indirect geophysical observations; formal treatment of geophysical inverse theory; topics include linear and nonlinear inverse problems, regularization techniques, model norms and misfit, tomography, and case histories of interpretation and analysis.
-Note: This course cannot be taken for credit if credit has already been given for GEOPH 431.
+Note: credit may only be obtained for one of GEOPH 431 and GEOPH 531.